gabijasa/UX_UI_Portfolio/README.md

 ## My Role
 - Conducted user research
 - Created user flows and wireframes
 - Designed UI interfaces and interactive prototypes in Figma

+## What I Learned
+- Importance of user-centered design
+- Creating intuitive navigation structures
+- Designing with usability in mind
+- Using AI tools to support design decisions

 ## Tools & Skills
 Figma, User Research, Wireframing, Prototyping, Usability Testing, AI tools

+## Design Decisions

+- Used calm, neutral colors to support a relaxing hotel and spa atmosphere.
+- Prioritized clear typography for easy information scanning.
+- Designed booking flow to minimize user steps.

 ## Outcome / Focus
-The project focused on usability, visual clarity, and creating an intuitive user experience.
+Improved usability and created a clear and intuitive user experience for hotel and spa service exploration and booking.

 **Note:**
 This project was created as part of my UX/UI reskilling journey and demonstrates my design process from research to interface design.